 Hummus:

-1 pound / 453 g dried chickpeas, soaked in water for at least 4 hours, drained
+1 pound / 453 g dried chickpeas, soaked in water for at least 4 hours, drained1 teaspoon baking soda

 1 cup water